 will be made, unless there is a need to keep information for legal, auditing or internal risk management reasons.

 Individuals may request to deal with The Foundation anonymously or through a pseudonym.
 The Foundation will accommodate your request if it is lawful, possible and practical to do so.

 4.9.
 Online donations

-When The Foundation receive an application for employment personal information that was included in the application may be collected, such as your contact details, career history, education details, eligibility to work in Australia, written references and other career-related information.
-This may also include sensitive information, such as medical information or criminal history.
+When The Foundation receives an application for employment, Personal Information that was included in the application may be collected, such as your contact details, career history, education details, eligibility to work in the country where the role is based, written references and other career-related information.
+This may also include Sensitive Information, such as medical information or criminal history.

-Personal information may also be obtained from third parties:
+Personal Information may also be obtained from the following third parties:

-eligibility to work in Australia, by way of a visa status check; and
+eligibility to work in the country where the role is based, by way of a passport or visa status check; and

 A designated Privacy Officer is responsible for investigating any complaints or concerns any person may have about protection of their privacy.
 Any ongoing concerns or problems identified concerning our privacy practices will be taken very seriously and work will be undertaken to address these concerns.
 There are no fees for lodging a complaint.